Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockURLs-ForcepointNGFW/readme.md

 ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions:
  1. Fetches a list of potentially malicious URLs.
- 2. For each URL in the list, checks if the URL is already present in SMC (Security Management Center) security policy or not.<br>
+ 2. For each URL in the list, checks if the URL is already present in URL List Name or not.
- a.
-List of all URLs present in security policy.<br>
- b.
-List of all URLs not present in security policy is blocked by the firewall.
+ 3. List of all URLs not present in URL List Name is blocked in the firewall by the playbook.

  ![Forcepoint](./Images/PlaybookdesignerLight.png)<br>
 ![Forcepoint](./Images/PlaybookdesignerDark.png)<br>